 School counselors’ relationships with students should always remain within the context of the counselor’s professional abilities.
-Since students are minors who may not always understand relationship boundaries, the burden is on counselors to act professionally and ethically, and explain those boundaries where necessary.
+Since students are minors who may not always understand relationship boundaries, the burden is on counselors to act professionally, and according to a school counselor code of ethics to explain those boundaries where necessary.

-Romantic relationships with students are a serious breach of ethical standards, regardless of whether they are illegal according to state law and/or the student’s age.
+Romantic relationships with students are a serious breach of ethical standards for school counselors, regardless of whether they are illegal according to state law and/or the student’s age.

 3. Respect Differences in Cultural Values and Traditions

 An increasingly diverse U.S. population equals an increasingly diverse student population.
-School counselors need to be aware of their own cultural biases and values to avoid imposing them on their students.
+A school counselor’s code of ethics should encompass the needs of students from a variety of cultural backgrounds.
+This means that school counselors need to be aware of their own cultural biases and values to avoid imposing them on their students.
 They should develop an understanding of how social and economic inequalities as well as gender, cultural and racial biases impact students and their families.

 4. Provide Equal Access to Opportunities and Support

 School counselors should ensure that each student in their charge has equal access to the counseling services they need.
+This can be an ethics challenge for school counselors.
 Some students will require greater attention, but counselors should not use the needs of others or their personal preferences for certain students to prevent them from serving all students at their level of need.

 5. Be Aware of Dual Relationships

 School counselors should be mindful of relationships that could compromise their objectivity and impair their ability to serve students fairly — such as counseling children of close friends or romantic partners.
+General ethical standards for school counselors would advise that this situation be avoided if possible.
 If such relationships are unavoidable, counselors should take extra steps to maintain their objectivity.
-Documenting their work or even agreeing to supervision are two examples of the extras steps a counselor may take.
+Documenting their work or even agreeing to supervision are two ethical scenarios in counseling where a counselor can take extras steps.